3 Ways Your Web Design Can Better Connect You to Your Audience

 Avoid using long and boring paragraphs of text.
 You can chop them into smaller portions supported with videos, graphics, and illustrations.
 Or you can introduce some organization and make a bulleted list, which is always easier for the eye to read.

 Don’t be afraid to change background colors between the page sections.
-This allows you to manipulate the balance and can encourage scrolling if the background colors are in a certain order.
+This allows you to manipulate the balance and can encourage scrolling if the background colors are in a certain order. - Encourage action.
+Every story has an ending.
+Put your main call to action at the end of your story, so people can take the next step.

 Make sure the vertical flow of the page leads visitors right to the final call to action.
 You may want to make it more prominent than any other elements, with a headline or button text that looks like a continuation of your story.